FC Metaloglobus București

-Fotbal Club Metaloglobus București, commonly known as Metaloglobus București or simply as Metaloglobus, is a Romanian football club based in București, currently playing in the Liga II.
+Fotbal Club Metaloglobus București, commonly known as Metaloglobus București or simply as Metaloglobus, is a Romanian professional football club based in Bucharest, that competes in the Liga I, the top tier of Romanian football.

 History

 Metaloglobus București was founded in 1923 as the football team of the Metaloglobus factory, a powerful factory that was founded in the same year by the Austrian industrialist Manfréd Weiss.
-The factory has been developed more in the communist period and produced all kinds of objects made of steel and iron from lanterns, bullets, boilers and from 1965 they started to produce toys.
-After the 1989 Romanian Revolution, the factory began to have financial problems and in 2000 was bought by Syrian businessman Imad Kassas.
+The factory was further developed in the communist period and produced all kinds of objects made of steel and iron, from lanterns, bullets, boilers and from 1965 toys.
+After the 1989 Romanian Revolution, the factory began to undergo financial difficulties and in 2000 was bought by Syrian businessman Imad Kassas.

-The football team experienced success.
-They played in amateur leagues of Bucharest almost all of its existence, until 2011 when they won Liga IV Bucharest and qualified for the Liga III play-off where they lost against Rapid Clejani, Giurgiu County champions.
-After a lot of the Liga III teams abandoned the competition in that summer, Metaloglobus was invited in Liga III.
-In five consecutive seasons, the team was always ranked in the top half and their best performance was the third place in the 2012–13 and 2015–2016 seasons.
+Metaloglobus played in the amateur leagues of Bucharest for almost all of its existence, until 2011 when they won the Liga IV Bucharest and qualified for the Liga III play-off where they lost against Rapid Clejani, Giurgiu County champions.
+After a lot of the Liga III teams abandoned the competition in that summer, Metaloglobus was invited to join Liga III.
+In five consecutive seasons, the team was always ranked in the top half and their best performance was achieving third place in the 2012–13 and 2015–2016 seasons.

 Metaloglobus finished first at the end of the 2016–17 season, 11 points in front of 2nd-placed Viitorul Domnești, and were promoted to the Liga II for the first time in their history.
 Their first season in the second tier was a difficult one, and they were unable to avoid the relegation zone as they finished 16th.
 However, they were spared from going down after the withdrawal of fifth-placed Afumați.

+On 1 June 2025, Metaloglobus got promoted to the Superliga for the first time in their history after beating Poli Iași in the promotion playoffs.

 Stadium

 The club plays its home games on the Stadionul Metaloglobus from the Bucharest neighborhood of Pantelimon.

 The stadium was under renovations between 2011 and 2015; during this period the team played its home matches on Stadionul Clinceni and on Stadionul CNAF.